Important conversations get buried

 The feed keeps moving, and the replies you meant to handle disappear in minutes.

-For active X accounts with heavy reply volume
+For active X accounts with real reply volume

 Problem